rawalmaharshi/embody/README.md

-#Embody - Software Engineer Intern Assignment
+# Embody - Software Engineer Intern Assignment

-The project is a REST API based on Flask Microframework in Python.
+The project is a REST API based on Flask microframework in Python.
 The main function of the API is to return the user_key associated with a particular user, when user_id is passed in a GET request as a query string.

 The **logistics** of the projects is as follows:
 1) Language and Framework - Python, Flask